mesdaghi/protenix_CBF/README.md

   - `>tr|Q9XYZ1|...`
 - Falls back to the first token of the header if no pipe (`|`) format is found
 - Outputs clean, indented JSON ready for Protenix workflows
+- Supports **splitting large JSON files into smaller chunks** for array jobs or batch processing

 ---